balajisukumaran/event-aura/README.md

 - [Spring Boot](https://spring.io/) - Spring was used as the web framework for the backend
 - [MongoDB](https://www.mongodb.com/) - MongoDB was used as the database for the backend
 - [JWT](https://jwt.io/) - JWT was used for authentication purposes
+- [Stripe](https://stripe.com/en-ca) - Stripe was used for payment gateway integration purposes

 ## Sources Used